 Just a 20 minute walk away from Taipei 101, you can find a small natural park with a hill and walking paths.
 Elephant Hill (象山) is 183 meters (600 feet) high, and it is an easy climb up stairs for about 15 minutes.
 The rewards are paths around the hill and into nearby hills, and views of the city include the Taipei 101 nearby.

-One of the highlights in Taiwan are the night markets that come to life when the sun sets.
-Ximending is a taste and cultural experience and give you an opportunity to find souvenirs.
-You can see Japanese buildings such as Matsu Temple and Red House Theater and learn about the two cultures and their histories.
+One of the highlights of Taiwan are its night markets that come to life when the sun sets.
+Ximending is a taste and cultural experience with the opportunity to find good souvenirs.
+Attractions in this Japanese-built area include Matsu Temple and Red House Theater.

 Visit the Chiang Kai Shek Memorial